Parsl/parsl/docs/userguide/configuration/executors/index.rst

 Executors
 ---------

-Parsl provides different Executors to handle the wide variety of workloads with computational science.
+Parsl provides many Executors to handle a wide variety of workloads.

-Workloads that execute a small number of tasks which run locally benefit from the minimal configuration required for :class:`~parsl.executors.ThreadPoolExecutor`, whereas those which require to thousands of nodes should use the :class:`~parsl.executors.HighThroughputExecutor`.
+Workloads that execute a small number of tasks which run locally benefit from the minimal configuration required for :class:`~parsl.executors.ThreadPoolExecutor`, whereas those which require thousands of nodes should use the :class:`~parsl.executors.HighThroughputExecutor`.

-Select an Executor by reviewing the summary below and then, where available, consulting the documentation for each.
+These executors include:

 #. :class:`~parsl.executors.HighThroughputExecutor` (HTEx): The best starting choice for Parsl applications.
    HTEx deploys many identical Python workers as separate processes with across multiple compute nodes.